elorzafe/amplify-types/RFC Draft.md

 ## Type safety for GraphQL query, mutation, subscription inputs

-In v6, we want to ensure type safety on GraphQL inputs if you use one of the generated GraphQL query, mutation, or subscription.
+In v6, we want to ensure type safety on GraphQL inputs if you use one of the generated GraphQL queries, mutations, or subscriptions.

 **Current Usage (v5)**
 ```ts